atahan-git/MadeinMars/README.md

+# CANCELLED

+I will no longer be working on this project.

 # Made in Mars

 Welcome to the Made in Mars code repository!
 Here you can see the code of the game [Made in Mars](http://madeinmarsgame.com/) as it is being developed.
 Feel free to check it out!